jjwithanr/obsidian_bible_study/docs/Old Testament/Exodus/Exodus4.md

 #### v.16
 >He will speak to the people for you, and it will be as if he were your mouth and as if you were God to him.

+#### v.22
+> Then say to Pharaoh, ‘This is what the Lord says: Israel is my firstborn son,

+The passage artfully develops the issue of jeopardy to the firstborn: God’s first-born, Israel; Pharaoh’s firstborn; and Moses’ firstborn.
+Israel is God’s first-born in the sense that they are the first nation to enter into a relationship with him
+#johnwalton

 #### v.24
 >At a lodging place on the way, the Lord met Moses and was about to kill him.